prototypefund/open-theater-client-capacitorjs/README.md

 this will create the Android Studio (needs to be installed) and XCode (needs to be installed) projects and opens them.

-`npm build` will internally not just do the webpack build, but also call `npx update` which will keep the Android Studio and XCode Projects up-to-date with all changes made inside the javascript and HTML files
+`npm run build` will internally not just do the webpack build, but also call `npx update` which will keep the Android Studio and XCode Projects up-to-date with all changes made inside the javascript and HTML files

 ## icons & Splashscreens iOS